johannchen/profiles/README.md

 * Login with Facebook or by Email
 * Profile Page
+* Custom Profile Themes (partially complete)
+* Search Directory
 * Send Email (soon)
-* Search Directory (soon)
-* Browse Directory (soon)

 ### Backend

-* Compatible with Heroku
+* Runnable on Heroku
 * Easy customization via yaml file
-* Localized for US English, with other languages easily added
+* Localized for US English, with other languages on the way
-* Idiomatic Ruby
+* Clean, Understandable Ruby

 ## Built With